 This prompt is very simple: Why do you want to study Public Policy and how will the Brooks School help you to realize your dreams?
 If you’re pursuing a degree in Health Care Policy or Policy Analysis and Management as an undergraduate, it’s likely that you have a very personal tie to social issues and other systemic problems that impact the public domain.
 This is your opportunity to share your story with admissions.
 Maybe you are passionate about using your persuasive writing and critical thinking skills to implement policies that will benefit the earth (and all its inhabitants).
 Perhaps you’re eager to take action to close the gender wage gap or reimagine the U.S. healthcare system.
 Whatever your reasoning may be, show admissions that you have thought carefully about your decision to not only pursue public policy, but pursue it at Cornell.

-Cornell wants to hear about an activity or experience you engaged in that made a positive impact on a community close to your heart.
+Cornell wants to hear about an experience you engaged in that made a positive impact on a community close to your heart.
 Your answer doesn’t have to be connected to Agriculture and Life Sciences in any way, so let your mind wander.
 Maybe you bring your therapy dog to your local hospital once a month and you love watching everyone’s eyes light up the moment Spunky enters the room.
 Perhaps you challenged your fear of public speaking to deliver an address at a town hall to advocate for greener public transportation options.
 When have you gotten involved for the greater good?
 This essay is optional, but why would you pass up the opportunity to provide admissions with more information about yourself and your motivations?

 Business College hopefuls have also been tasked with writing a why essay, but in this case, it’s more about your fit than the schools’ offerings.
 Show how your own goals and interests align with the school’s programs and opportunities.
 But more importantly, demonstrate how your background and pathway to business school sets you apart from your peers.
 You’ll need to learn how to write a good value proposition eventually, so consider this essay your first foray into marketing—what issues do you care about when it comes to business, why are they important to you, and which Cornell program will help you both address them and achieve your goals?